 - Congressional Medal of Honor Memorial — Indianapolis is home to the Congressional Medal of Honor Memorial, saluting more than 3,400 individuals who displayed military valor above the call of duty.
 In the evening it is particularly moving, with lighted panels and audio stories from living Medal of Honor recipients.
 (30 minutes-1 hour)

-- Farm Bureau Insurance Lawn — The Lawn is an outdoor concert venue with a summer schedule of eclectic concerts and performances by national acts.
+- The Amphitheater — The Amphitheater is an outdoor concert venue with a summer schedule of eclectic concerts and performances by national acts.
 Scheduled appearances are announced each spring.
 (2-3 hours)

 - Central Canal — an historic and restored waterway that runs through White River State Park and downtown Indy.
-Suggested modes of transportation include foot (walk or jog), Segway rental and tours, pedal boat and surrey bikes rentals, or in a gondola with a serenading gondolier.
+Suggested modes of transportation include foot (walk or jog), pedal boat and surrey bikes rentals, or in a gondola with a serenading gondolier.
 Along the way you'll see the 9/11 and USS Indianapolis Memorials, the Indiana History Center, and historic Buggs Temple.
 (1-1.5 hours)

 - Annual Special Events — in June, the Eiteljorg Museum hosts Indian Market, a shopper's paradise for unique art, sculpture, and jewelry.
-Dig-IN Taste of Indiana (August) showcases the top restaurants of the state in a one day love-feast.
 In September, Irish Fest is the star.
 (Time varies per event)

 - The Eiteljorg Cafe — southwest-style lunch (try the quesadillas) with soups, salads, and sandwiches.
 (1 hour)

 - High Velocity — an energetic sports bar and restaurant inside the stylish JW Marriott hotel, serving a wide array of favorites along with plenty of sports action on high-def TVs.
 (1-1.5 hours)